i88i/DecentraBase/README.md

 # DecentraBase
-# Decentralized database for proxy pages (for dual listings etc.)
+# Decentralized database for relay URLs (for dual listings, alternate content etc.)
 # Use Cassandra
 # Correlate one URL to another.
-Must identify publisher by name, date/time, unique ID?
+Must identify publisher by name, date/time, unique ID?, estimated delete date
-# Blacklist / Whitelist (like easylist adblock).
+#(for Blacklist / Whitelist (like easylist adblock))